The 10 Famous Chinese Teas

 Tea is not as popular as espresso at our dinner parties, but I enjoy it at breakfast.
 While Ireland and England are known for their breakfast teas, I prefer the rich depth of choices in Chinese teas.
 There is an infamous list of the ten most famous Chinese teas, which varies depending on who you ask.
 Having spent some time in the tea cafes of Hong Kong, it is simply something not to be missed and these teas we try to enjoy, along with some of the lessor known teas, on a daily basis, when not partaking in espresso or cafe au lait.
 More on Chinese tea pots in a subsequent post.

-1) Dragon Well Tea
+1) Junshan Yinzhen Tea

 3) Tieguanyin Tea